mchmarny/snip/README.md

 ## Install

-To install the utility either:
+To install the utility either download the [latest release](https://github.com/mchmarny/snip/releases/latest) and put it or, if you do not have `golang` installed, clone the repo and install it using `go`"

 ```shell
 clone git@github.com:mchmarny/snip.git